 In the 1970s the treatment for osteosarcoma (OS) was completely transformed by chemotherapy.
-Suddenly a A disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More that previously had very few options was curable.
+Suddenly a cancer that previously had very few options was curable.
 However, since then there have been few changes to the treatment.
 Not only can the drugs cause long-term side effects but not everyone responds to them.
-Medical A doctor who specialises in cancer.
-More Dr Sandra Strauss is determined to change this.
+Medical oncologist Dr Sandra Strauss is determined to change this.

 22 years ago, Dr Sandra Strauss began her oncology training on a sarcoma ward.
 As is the way with medical training, after a year she was moved on to a different speciality.
 However, her time on the sarcoma ward left an impression on her.
 Not only did she miss the team and her work with the patients, but she saw the need to advance research in OS.